nRF24/CircuitPython_nRF24L01/docs/advanced_api.rst

     All returned data from this function follows the same patttern that `send()` returns with the added condition that this function will return `False` if the TX FIFO buffer is empty.

+    :param bool send_only: This parameter only applies when the `ack` attribute is set to `True`.
+Pass this parameter as `True` if you want to handle fetching the ACK payload (from the RX FIFO) seperately from the sending transmission that recieved the ACK payload.
+Many other libraries' behave as though this parameter is `True` (e.g. The popular TMRh20 Arduino RF24 library).
+Use `recv()` to get the ACK payload (if there is any) from the RX FIFO.
+This parameter defaults to `False`.
+        Remember that the RX FIFO can only hold up to 3 payloads at once.

     .. note:: The nRF24L01 normally removes a payload from the TX FIFO buffer after successful transmission, but not when this function is called.
 The payload (successfully transmitted or not) will remain in the TX FIFO buffer until `flush_tx()` is called to